Consensys/quorum/docs/Permissioning/Permissioning apis.md

   status: true
 }
 ```
-If there any pending items for approval, proposal of any new organization will fail.
+If there are any pending items for approval, proposal of any new organization will fail.
 Also the enode id and accounts can be linked to one organization only.
 ```
 > quorumPermission.addOrg("ABC", "enode://3d9ca5956b38557aba991e31cf510d4df641dce9cc26bfeb7de082f0c07abb6ede3a58410c8f249dabeecee4ad3979929ac4c7c496ad20b8cfdd061b7401b4f5@127.0.0.1:21003?discport=0&raftport=50404", "0x0638e1574728b6d862dd5d3a3e0942c3be47d996", {from: eth.accounts[0]})
 {